 Dvořák’s cheerful and upbeat Symphony No. 8 will leave you smiling and humming the folklike tunes that are a tribute to his beloved Bohemia.
 From Shostakovich’s musical signature to energetic folk melodies, his Cello Concerto No. 1 is a tour de force for the instrument.
-Florence Price is at last getting the attention she deserves.
-These Dances capture the Black American experience including Joplin-like rags and theatrical ballroom dances popular in the South in the early 1900s.
+Carlos Simon’s The Block is inspired by paintings of buildings along a street in Harlem.
+It explores musical textures that evoke the rich energy and joyous sceneries of a hotbed of African American culture.

 You are invited to attend a Prelude presentation before the Thursday, March 16th and Saturday, March 18th evening concerts, starting at 6:45 PM in the Upper Circle Lobby (3rd Floor).
-This talk by musicologist D.T.
-Baker is a fantastic way to learn more about the pieces being performed in your concert.
+This talk by Natalie Boisvert is a fantastic way to learn more about the pieces being performed in your concert.

 Program to include: